ranger6/ca/tools/README.md

 # Introduction

-This note documents the tools developed and used to set up a CA and issue/manage certificates.
+This note documents tools developed and used to set up a CA and issue/manage certificates.
 The work is largely modeled on the (excellent) tutorial covering setting up a CA using openssl: https://jamielinux.com/docs/openssl-certificate-authority/

-This note describes a workflow for setting up a registry and issuing certificates using a few tools and a naming convention for certificates and the registry.
+This note describes a workflow for setting up a CA directory structure, issuing certificates using a few tools, a naming convention for certificates and the registry, and publication to a registry.

 # CA Structure